polyverse-appsec/vs-boost/raw_instructions.md

 **Transform, secure, and enhance your code with AI-driven analysis, all in one powerful extension - *Polyverse Boost*.**

 Welcome to the Polyverse Boost Visual Studio extension!
-Boost is a powerful Visual Studio Code Notebook extension designed to help you automatically convert your legacy code into a new programming language, analyze code for security vulnerabilities, and generate test cases for code using AI-driven tools.
+Boost is a powerful Visual Studio Code Notebook extension designed to help you automatically convert your legacy code into a new programming language, analyze code for security vulnerabilities, find data compliance issues, ensure your source follows best practice coding guidelines, and generate test cases for code using AI-driven tools.
 In minutes you can take your legacy C, C++, C#, Java, .NET or PHP code (and many others) and convert it to over a dozen modern languages.

 ## Quick Start